Mixed martial arts star McGregor sexually assaulted woman in 2018, jury finds

-The jury of eight women and four men reached its verdict after six hours and 10 minutes of deliberation.
+The jury of eight women and four men reached its verdict in the civil trial at Ireland's high court after six hours and 10 minutes of deliberation.

-The plaintiff Nikita Hand alleged that McGregor sexually assaulted her on Dec.
-9, 2018, and that another man, James Lawrence, did the same, Ireland's high court heard during two weeks of evidence.
+The plaintiff, Nikita Hand, alleged that McGregor sexually assaulted her on Dec.
+9, 2018, and that another man, James Lawrence, did the same, the court heard during two weeks of evidence.

+The jury found that Lawrence did not assault Hand.
+McGregor left the court without commenting.

 Hand's lawyer told the jury that when she was referred to a sexual assault treatment unit the day after the alleged assault, a doctor was so concerned that he directed that photographs be taken of her injuries.